-To contextualise our findings, first we review existing knowledge on the links between financial inequality, employment and mental health; then we review what official figures are telling us about the financial consequences of the COVID-19 pandemic.
-This review provides the backdrop to our own survey data and Citizen’s Jury findings.
-We conclude with recommendations to UK central and national governments.
+To contextualise our findings, first, we review existing knowledge on the links between financial inequality, employment and mental health; then, we review what official figures tell us about the financial consequences of the COVID-19 pandemic.
+This review provides the backdrop to our survey data and Citizen’s Jury findings.
+We conclude with recommendations to the UK central and national governments.

 Financial Inequality, Employment and Mental Health: what did we already know?

 The mental health risk of economic hardship starts early in life.
-Socioeconomically disadvantaged children and adolescents are two to three times more likely to develop mental health problems.5 The World Health Organization (WHO) has concluded that material disadvantage “trumps” emotional and cognitive advantages.6 In other words, people from poorer economic circumstances are still more likely to have worse mental health, even if they have been supported to develop good personal coping and cognitive skills.
-People with an existing psychiatric diagnosis are also at greater risk of financial inequality and less likely to be in employment, fuelling their experience of multiple disadvantage.
+Socioeconomically disadvantaged children and adolescents are twice as likely to develop mental health problems.5 The World Health Organization (WHO) has concluded that material disadvantage “trumps” emotional and cognitive advantages.6 In other words, people from poorer economic circumstances are still more likely to have worse mental health, even if they have been supported to develop good personal coping and cognitive skills.
+People with an existing psychiatric diagnosis are also at greater risk of financial inequality and less likely to be employed, fuelling their experience of multiple disadvantages.

 Employment is one of the most strongly evidenced determinants of mental health.10 Lack of access to either employment or good quality employment can decrease quality of life, social status, self-esteem and achievement of life goals.11 In the Mental Health Foundation’s survey across the UK in 2017, 28% of people who identified as unemployed reported current experience of negative mental health, compared to 13% of people in paid employment, 20% of people in full-time education and only 9% of people who had retired.4

-Studies have found that unemployment has a range of negative effects, including relative poverty or a drop in standards of living for those who lose a job, stresses associated with financial insecurity, the shame of being unemployed and in receipt of social welfare and loss of vital social networks.12 The Organisation for Economic Co-operation and Development (OECD) has described how job loss has a traumatic and immediate negative impact on mental health and noted that there is further damage where unemployment continues into the long term.13 A meta-analysis has shown that unemployment is associated with varieties of distress including mixed symptoms of distress, depression, anxiety, psychosomatic symptoms and drops in subjective wellbeing and self-esteem.
+Studies have found that unemployment has a range of negative effects, including relative poverty or a drop in standards of living for those who lose a job, stresses associated with financial insecurity, the shame of being unemployed and in receipt of social welfare and loss of vital social networks.12 The Organisation for Economic Co-operation and Development (OECD) has described how job loss has a traumatic and immediate negative impact on mental health and noted that there is further damage where unemployment continues into the long term.13 A meta-analysis has shown that unemployment is associated with various distress, including mixed symptoms of distress, depression, anxiety, psychosomatic symptoms and drops in subjective wellbeing and self-esteem.
 The same study found that 34% of unemployed people experienced mental distress, compared to 16% of those in employment.
-Importantly, the analysis showed that unemployment causes this distress.14 Research also consistently shows that unemployment has been associated with lower wellbeing.15 Furthermore, job insecurity and restructuring also have negative impacts on employee wellbeing over time.16
+Importantly, the analysis showed that unemployment causes this distress.14 Research also consistently shows that unemployment has been associated with lower well-being.15 Furthermore, job insecurity and restructuring also negatively affect employee well-being over time.16

-It is not only having a job that can benefit mental health; the OECD has recognised that the quality of employment also matters for supporting mental wellbeing.13 In its 2008 Employment Outlook report, the OECD found that work-related mental health problems occur more often for employees with detrimental working conditions (e.g. toxic stress, discrimination, and bullying).13 The conclusion that good quality work is important for fostering good mental health has been affirmed by successive UK policy reports and was emphasised by Farmer and Stevenson in their 2017 review of mental health and employment.17 In their report, they incorporated good working conditions (e.g. fair pay, job security, education and training, and staff consultation and representation) as one of their proposed mental health core standards.17 Some groups of self-employed workers are also vulnerable to lower mental well-being.
-One quarter of self-employed workers in Europe are in situations characterised by economic dependence (i.e. dependent on a single employer for their source of income), low levels of autonomy and financial vulnerability, and people in this category have reported lower levels of mental well-being than self-employed workers with more stable work.18
+It does not only have a job that can benefit mental health; the OECD has recognised that the quality of employment also matters for supporting mental well-being.13 In its 2008 Employment Outlook report, the OECD found that work-related mental health problems occur more often for employees with detrimental working conditions (e.g. toxic stress, discrimination, and bullying).13 The conclusion that good quality work is important for fostering good mental health has been affirmed by successive UK policy reports and was emphasised by Farmer and Stevenson in their 2017 review of mental health and employment.17 In their report, they incorporated good working conditions (e.g. fair pay, job security, education and training, and staff consultation and representation) as one of their proposed mental health core standards.17 Some groups of self-employed workers are also vulnerable to lower mental well-being.
+One-quarter of European self-employed workers are in situations characterised by economic dependence (i.e. dependent on a single employer for their source of income), low levels of autonomy and financial vulnerability, and people in this category have reported lower levels of mental well-being than self-employed workers with more stable work.18

 The Financial Inequalities of the COVID-19 Pandemic and Mental Health

-The Institute for Fiscal Studies (IFS) has stated that the economic downturn resulting from the COVID-19 pandemic “will have significant consequences for people’s health outcomes in the short and longer term.”19 There is no health without mental health and the negative effects of economic recessions on people’s mental health are already well-evidenced.20
+The Institute for Fiscal Studies (IFS) has stated that the economic downturn resulting from the COVID-19 pandemic “will have significant consequences for people’s health outcomes in the short and longer term.”19 There is no health without mental health, and economic recessions' negative effects on people’s mental health are already well-evidenced.20